 With over 300 functions in your body requiring magnesium, it's no wonder that low magnesium levels can lead to some pretty dire circumstances.

-Not only can magnesium deficiency lead to low calcium and low potassium, but it can also cause headaches, nausea, vomiting, muscle weakness, fatigue, and loss of appetite.
+Not only can magnesium deficiency lead to low calcium and low potassium, but it can also cause headaches, nausea, vomiting, muscle weakness, fatigue, and loss of appetite, as well as more serious health conditions [1].

 What are the health benefits of magnesium?